pikipupiba/FrontOfHouseProductions/memory-bank/progress.md

   - [ ] Unit tests for CredentialsManager
   - [ ] Unit tests for SyncJob
   - [ ] Integration tests with mock services
-- [✅] CI/CD pipeline
-- [✅] Deployment infrastructure

-## Known Issues
+## Current Issues & Concerns

-As the project has moved through the foundation phase and into portal development, we've identified and addressed several implementation issues:

-1. **Vercel Environment Variable Truncation**: Fixed an "Invalid API key" error in the Vercel deployment (while local login worked fine) by correcting a truncated Supabase API key in the Vercel dashboard.
-The JWT tokens used as API keys are quite long and can get truncated when copying to environment variable fields.

-2. **Module System Compatibility**: Next.js 15+ with files using .mjs extension must use ES Module syntax (export default) rather than CommonJS (module.exports).
-We encountered and resolved this issue with the PostCSS configuration.

-3. **Integration Complexity**: The integration with existing inventory management systems and Google Workspace will require careful planning and implementation.
+1. **Integration Complexity**: The integration with existing inventory management systems and Google Workspace will require careful planning and implementation.

-4. **RFID Implementation**: Implementing the RFID scanning feature will require research into browser capabilities and possible native app bridges.
+2. **RFID Implementation**: Implementing the RFID scanning feature will require research into browser capabilities and possible native app bridges.

-5. **Multi-Role Security**: We've designed a Row-Level Security system in the database schema to handle different user roles (customers, employees, managers), and have addressed infinite recursion in policy checks with security definer functions.

-6. **Offline Functionality**: For employees in the field, some level of offline functionality may be required, which adds complexity to the application design.
+3. **Offline Functionality**: For employees in the field, some level of offline functionality may be required, which adds complexity to the application design.

-7. **File Storage**: Managing potentially large files (photos, videos, documents) efficiently will require careful implementation of storage and retrieval mechanisms.
-The database schema now includes a documents table to track files.
+4. **File Storage**: Managing potentially large files (photos, videos, documents) efficiently will require careful implementation of storage and retrieval mechanisms.

-8. **Supabase Auth Helpers Deprecation**: The @supabase/auth-helpers-nextjs package is deprecated in favor of @supabase/ssr.
-We're using the newer recommended package.

-9. **SQL Syntax Errors**: Encountered and resolved a SQL syntax error in the migration script where `ALTER SCHEMA public REPLICA IDENTITY FULL;` was incorrectly used.
-REPLICA IDENTITY is for tables, not schemas.
-Replaced with UUID extension creation for proper function availability.

-10. **ESLint Configuration**: Currently ignoring ESLint errors during builds with `eslint.ignoreDuringBuilds: true` in Next.js config.
-This was necessary to deploy successfully, but in the future, we should address the specific ESLint issues (TypeScript 'any' types, unescaped entities, and unused imports).
+5. **ESLint Configuration**: Currently ignoring ESLint errors during builds with `eslint.ignoreDuringBuilds: true` in Next.js config.
+We should address the specific ESLint issues (TypeScript 'any' types, unescaped entities, and unused imports).

-11. **Client vs Server Components**: Identified and fixed issues with 'use client' directives in components.
-Properly separating client and server component code is critical for Next.js App Router architecture.

-12. **Metadata in Client Components**: Fixed conflicts between 'use client' directive and metadata exports in the Contact page by creating a separate layout.tsx file that handles metadata.
-This follows Next.js best practices for handling SEO metadata in client-side interactive pages.

-13. **Navigation Links**: Fixed links in the navigation bar that pointed to incorrect routes (e.g., "/login" instead of "/auth/login"), ensuring proper user flow throughout the site.

-14. **Redundant Dashboard Page**: ✅ RESOLVED: The generic dashboard page redundancy has been eliminated by replacing it with an auto-redirect to appropriate role-specific portals.
-The dashboard route now serves as a routing layer that directs users to their correct portal.

-15. **Multi-Integration Architecture**: ✅ DESIGNED: We've designed a comprehensive integration architecture with adapter pattern, caching strategy, and synchronization approach to handle multiple third-party integrations with different authentication methods (OAuth, API keys) and data formats.
-This provides a standardized approach for all external service integrations.
+> **Note**: Historical issues that have been resolved are documented in `memory-bank/archive/resolved-issues.md`

-## Next Milestones
+## Current Milestones

-1. ✅ **Project Setup Complete**: Repository initialized, base Next.js application running, Supabase connected
-2. ✅ **Authentication System**: User registration, login, and role-based access control implemented
-3. ✅ **Landing Page Launched**: Public-facing components of the site functional
-4. ✅ **Complete User Authentication Flow**: Profile management and portal switching mechanism
-5. ✅ **Portal Framework**: Role-specific portals with direct profile access
-6. ✅ **Navigation Restructuring**: Removed redundant dashboard page with direct portal routing
-7. ✅ **Integration Architecture**: Implementation of adapter pattern and caching for external services
-   - ✅ Core integration framework with adapter pattern
-   - ✅ Database schema for cache tables
-   - ✅ Error handling and retry mechanisms
-   - ✅ Authentication and credential management
 8. **Current RMS Integration**: Equipment and rental management through Current RMS
    - Cache tables for Current RMS data
    - Adapter implementation for Current RMS API